Chocolate, quite literally, runs in my blood.

 I hope my chocolate brings you love and happiness, thank you for letting me share it with you.

-Beth Manos Brickey is a Certified Functional Nutritional Therapy Practitioner, Level 1 Restorative Wellness Practitioner, Mindfulness Coach, 500 Hour Registered Yoga Teacher and is currently completing a certification in Nutritional Psychology.
+Beth Manos Brickey is a Certified Functional Nutritional Therapy Practitioner, Level 3 Restorative Wellness Practitioner, Mindfulness Coach, 500 Hour Registered Yoga Teacher and has received a certification in Nutritional Psychology.